Rights of Beneficiaries Lawyers Sydney

 Learn more:

 Beneficiaries of an estate are generally entitled to a right of inspection of the account that the executor is in turn obligated to maintain.
-This is set out in the New South Wales Trustee Act wherein a beneficiary has a right to access all information about the estate, as that is essentially the beneficiaries own property.
+This is set out in the New South Wales Trustee Act wherein a beneficiary has a right to access all information about the estate, as that is essentially the beneficiaries owned property.